 Near McDowell in Highland County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 19.718′ N, 79° 28.542′ W. Marker is near McDowell, Virginia, in Highland County.
-Marker can be reached from U.S. 250, on the right when traveling east.
-Located in the Civil War Preservation's Trust McDowell Battlefield.
+38° 19.457′ N, 79° 27.95′ W. Marker is near McDowell, Virginia, in Highland County.
+Marker is on U.S. 250, on the left when traveling west.
+Located in the Civil War Preservation’s Trust McDowell Battlefield.
 Touch for map.
 Marker is in this post office area: Mc Dowell VA 24458, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Commemorating The Battle Of McDowell (about 600 feet away, measured in a direct line); a different marker also named Battle of McDowell (about 700 feet away); a different marker also named The Battle of McDowell (approx. 0.2 miles away); a different marker also named The Battle of McDowell (approx. 0.3 miles away); a different marker also named The Battle of McDowell The Battle of McDowell (approx. 0.6 miles away); a different marker also named Battle of McDowell (approx. 0.6 miles away); a different marker also named Battle of McDowell (approx. 0.7 miles away).
+A different marker also named The Battle of McDowell (a few steps from this marker); a different marker also named The Battle of McDowell (approx. half a mile away); a different marker also named The Battle of McDowell (approx. half a mile away); Battle Of McDowell (approx. half a mile away); a different marker also named The Battle of McDowell (approx. half a mile away); a different marker also named Battle of McDowell (approx. 0.6 miles away); a different marker also named The Battle of McDowell (approx. 0.6 miles away); Commemorating The Battle Of McDowell (approx. 0.6 miles away).
 Touch for a list and map of all markers in McDowell.

 Credits.
-This page was last revised on December 25, 2019.
+This page was last revised on August 23, 2020.
 It was originally submitted on March 4, 2009, by Robert H. Moore, II of Winchester, Virginia.
-This page has been viewed 1,451 times since then and 36 times this year.
-Photos: 1. submitted on March 4, 2009, by Robert H. Moore, II of Winchester, Virginia.
-2. submitted on March 30, 2009.
-3. submitted on March 4, 2009, by Robert H. Moore, II of Winchester, Virginia. • Craig Swain was the editor who published this page.
+This page has been viewed 1,919 times since then and 17 times this year.
+Last updated on August 21, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
+Photos: 1, 2, 3. submitted on May 5, 2010, by J. J. Prats of Powell, Ohio.
+4. submitted on March 4, 2009, by Robert H. Moore, II of Winchester, Virginia.
+5. submitted on May 5, 2010, by J. J. Prats of Powell, Ohio. • Bernard Fisher was the editor who published this page.